Cover photo from Skinos Mastiha Official Website

 Cooking with Mastiha

-Mastiha is used as a spice and has to be mixed with salt or sugar to temper its strength because it is potent and can overwhelm the dish’s flavor.
+Mastiha is a spice that must be mixed with salt or sugar to temper its strength because it is potent and can overwhelm the dish’s flavor.
 If you wish to use mastiha, grind the frozen drops in a mortar and pestle.
 Measure what you have, and following a 1:10 ratio, mix it with salt or sugar.
-Mastiha is usually added in small amounts, as with all-powerful spices.
+As with all-powerful spices, mastiha is usually added in small amounts.
 A little goes a long way.

 How to enjoy Mastiha

-Served cold and straight-up as a digestive at the end of a meal is how it is most often served in Greece.
-It is how we first experienced it, and we prefer it that way to this day.
+In Greece, it is most often served cold and straight-up as a digestive at the end of a meal.
+This is how we first experienced it, and we prefer it that way to this day.

 It also can be used in many different types of cocktails.
 Check out our wide range of cocktail recipes below.